QingliangLi/d3workshop/README.md

 - Web Server

 ## Getting Started
-The code repository we will be working with can be found at: https://github.com/caocscar/d3js-examples/tree/master/bar/sortable_timeseries
+Download the files from the Github repo or the Box link provided in the workshop.
 The main files we will be working with are `index.html`, `sortable.js`, and `bar.css`.

-**Note**: I have other D3 examples in the github repo for those curious.

 ## Running D3 Locally
 To run D3 locally on your PC, you need to set up a web server.
 Fortunately, Python makes this relatively easy.
-Open a terminal that has access to Python and run a simple http server with the command `python -m http.server <port number>`.
+Open a terminal (i.e. Anaconda Prompt) that has access to Python and run a simple http server with the command `python -m http.server <port number>`.
 The port number is optional (default is 8000).
 Then open your browser and go to `localhost:8000` or `127.0.0.1:8000`.
-You should be able to see the example now.
+You should be able to run the D3 example locally.

 ### Getting D3
-To use D3, we must load the d3.js library into our HTML file from the CDN with the following code:
+To use D3, we must load the d3.js library from a CDN with the following snippet.
 ```html
 <script src="https://d3js.org/d3.v5.min.js"></script>
 ```

-We'll also use the d3-array library to do some data wrangling to get the data in the right format:
+We'll also use the d3-array library to do some data wrangling to get the data in the right format.
 ```html
 <script src="https://d3js.org/d3-array.v2.min.js"></script>
 ```

 #### Version Note
 We're using D3 version 5.
-Most of the v5 examples are written in something called [Observable notebooks](https://observablehq.com/) (think of it like Jupyter Notebooks for JavaScript).
+Most of the online v5 examples are written using something called [Observable notebooks](https://observablehq.com/) (think of it like Jupyter Notebooks for JavaScript).
 The syntax for Observable notebooks is slightly different than what you would use for HTML.
 Most of the other examples on the web are for v3 or v4.
 Ideally, you'll want to look for examples using v4 or v5 on the web.
 There were some breaking changes made in the conversion from v3 to v4.
-Its not impossible to figure out but its just another hurdle for you.
+Its not impossible to figure out from v3 examples but its just more errors to debug.

 ### HTML setup
 Let's take a quick peek at our HTML file.
 Its pretty bare bones.
 The things to note are:
-- we load two JavaScript files `urls.js` and `sortable.js`
+- loading two JavaScript files `urls.js` and `sortable.js`
-- we load one CSS file `bar.css`
+- loading one CSS file `bar.css`
-- we make a function call `createChart()` which will create our chart for us within the `<body>` tags
+- one function call `createChart()` which will create our chart for us within the `<body>` tag

 ```html
 <!DOCTYPE html>